-The directors are responsible for the other information.
-The other information comprises the information included in the Fund's annual report for the period ended 30 June 2019, but does not include the financial report and our auditor's report thereon.
+The directors the Responsible Entity (the "directors") are responsible for the other information.
+The other information comprises the information included in the Fund's annual report for the year ended 30 June 2020, but does not include the financial report and our auditor's report thereon.